-FIG, through the Commission 9 representative to its Task Force on Standards, has developed a good working relationship with the IVSC Secretariat, with the result that the IVSC is now actively encouraging FIG to become more involved in the process of developing their standards at an international level.
-This relationship will be developed onto a more formal footing in the near future.
+FIG, through the Commission 9 representative to the Task Force on Standards, has developed a good working relationship with the IVSC Secretariat, with the result that the IVSC is now actively encouraging FIG to become more involved in the process of developing their standards at an international level.
+It is intended that this relationship will be developed onto a more formal footing in the near future.